 Whelan's corporate donors do not fund her because they believe in their noble mission; they pay her because of her propaganda services.
 Whelan apparently thinks that her organization is a charity.
 She is her sponsors' "independent" attack dog.
 If Whelan ever stepped on her sponsors' toes, the money would stop flowing, and she and everybody else knows it.
 How "independent" is that?

 A pro-corporate comrade-in-arms even claimed that she never met a chemical she did not like.
-Whelan's anti-tobacco stand may be a smokescreen, attacking the world's most obvious health hazard so she could gain health activist credentials, while defending the far more insidious threats to our health, and being nicely paid to do it.
+Whelan's anti-tobacco stand may be a smokescreen, as she attacks the world's most obvious health hazard so she could gain health activist credentials, while defending the far more insidious threats to our health, and being nicely paid to do it.

 Other contributors to The State of Humanity had similar conflicts of interest.
 In the data that Simon's authors presented, they played the numbers game to the extreme.
-The book is nearly a proof of Benjamin Disraeli's quote, "There are three kinds of lies: lies, damned lies and statistics."
+The book is nearly a proof of the famous quote, "There are three kinds of lies: lies, damned lies, and statistics."

 For one example of the many statistical games played in The State of Humanity, chapter 26, "The Recent US Economy" by Alan Reynolds will serve.
-Although productivity in America steadily increased, meaning that the average American worker produces more per hour of time producing it, the real wage per hour has declined for a generation.
-It went from a peak in 1973 of $13.40 (in 1997 dollars) to $12.09 in 1992 (the last year covered in Reynolds' chapter) as American jobs have been shipped abroad to nations that enslave their populations (mainly U.S. client states), for a decline of nearly 10%.
+Although productivity in America steadily increased, meaning that the average American worker produced more per hour of time producing it, the real wage per hour had declined for a generation.
+It went from a peak in 1973 of $13.40 (in 1997 dollars) to $12.09 in 1992 (the last year covered in Reynolds' chapter) as American jobs were shipped abroad to nations that enslave their populations (mainly American client states), for a decline of nearly 10%.
 Real wages per hour has been the standard measure of worker income for many years.
-It is the most equitable measure of worker income, and one of the best standard-of-living measures, something acknowledged by nearly everybody involved.
-Although Reynolds discussed productivity increases in output per hour, even writing about how "impressive" it was, he does not mention the trend in wages per hour.
+It is the most equitable measure of worker income, and one of the best standard-of-living measures, which is acknowledged by nearly everybody involved.
+Although Reynolds discussed productivity increases in output per hour, even writing about how "impressive" it was, he did not mention the trend in wages per hour.
 Placing those trends side-by-side would collapse his arguments.

 Reynolds cleverly misdirected his readers by presenting other statistics.
 He abandoned real wages per hour to pursue another statistic.
 He presented a measure known as family income.
 There are obvious reasons for making that switch.
 If a breadwinner's (assume a man here, which is the most common case) wages have declined, but he is able to make up that decline by working overtime and having his wife forced into the labor marketplace (and increasing child labor), then family income can increase.
 The family works more hours to maintain its standard of living, and a large piece of that increasing "family income" pays for day care, while the mother works outside the home and the father works overtime.
 That situation is accelerating the American family's disintegration, and creates lifelong pathologies in children raised in that environment, and somehow Reynolds transformed that into "good news."
 On the issue of wealth, it is well known that nearly the entire increase in national wealth during the 1980s went to the rich.
 Reynolds ignored the increase in wealth disparity in America and instead focused on statistics showing that total national wealth increased.
 Reynold's chapter was an impressive example of a statistical manipulator at work, transforming dire statistics for average Americans into "good news."

-Another expert who wrote two chapters in The State of Humanity was Bernard Cohen, who may be the world’s biggest cheerleader for nuclear power.
-His chapters discuss how safe and economical nuclear power is.
-Cohen made himself famous by offering to eat plutonium to demonstrate how relatively harmless it is.
+Another expert who wrote two chapters in The State of Humanity was Bernard Cohen, who may have been the world’s biggest cheerleader for nuclear power.
+His chapters discussed how safe and economical nuclear power was.
+Cohen made himself famous by offering to eat plutonium to demonstrate how relatively harmless it was.
 I spent weeks researching Cohen’s work, and had a head start there, having to become better informed about nuclear waste to speak at DOE hearings.
 Will declassified documents in 2050 show that Cohen's mission was similar to Harold Hodge's?

-Another prominent corporate mouthpiece, who appears to be aspiring to succeed Simon (Simon died in 1998) as a "good news" voice of corporate America is Steve Milloy.
-Milloy publishes a vitriolic "Junk Science" Home Page on the Internet.
-Milloy is similar to Whelan, with a corporate-funded Astroturf organization.
-Through litigation, it came to light that Philip Morris funded Milloy’s work, even creating his “sound science” organization to try derailing the research that shows how harmful second-hand cigarette smoke is.
-Tobacco interests, polluters and those selling unhealthy products have paid Milloy handsomely for providing his disinformation.
-Cato Institute, which avidly promoted Simon's work (Simon was an "adjunct scholar" to Cato), is now promoting Milloy as its new "good news" advocate.
+Another prominent corporate mouthpiece, who apparently aspired to succeed Simon (Simon died in 1998) as a "good news" voice of corporate America was Steve Milloy.
+Milloy published a vitriolic "Junk Science" Home Page on the Internet (and still does as of 2014).
+Milloy was similar to Whelan, with a corporate-funded Astroturf organization.
+Through litigation, it came to light that Philip Morris funded Milloy’s work, and even created his “sound science” organization to try derailing the research that shows how harmful second-hand cigarette smoke was.
+Tobacco interests, polluters, and those selling unhealthy products paid Milloy handsomely for providing his disinformation.
+Cato Institute, which avidly promoted Simon's work (Simon was an "adjunct scholar" to Cato), promoted Milloy as its new "good news" advocate.
 Fittingly, a tobacco company shill succeeded Simon at Cato.

-Instead of presenting an essay analyzing The State of Humanity, this essay will present one of many detours taken while researching his book.
+Instead of presenting an essay analyzing The State of Humanity, this essay will present one of many detours taken while studying his book.
 Simon was a capitalistic cheerleader.
-On page twenty-five of The State of Humanity, Simon rhapsodized about the first commercial oil well, drilled by Drake in 1859 in Pennsylvania, which led to solving the "whale oil crisis."
-It was a "three cheers for the oil industry" piece.
-Other work by Simon, whose attitude is reflected in the book's title, demonstrated that he was staunchly anthropocentric, relegating all other species to a service role to humanity, their right to exist only seen in terms of how they benefit humanity.
+On page 25 of The State of Humanity, Simon rhapsodized about the first commercial oil well, drilled by Drake in 1859 in Pennsylvania, which led to solving the "whale oil crisis."
+It was a "three cheers for the oil industry" statement.
+Other work by Simon, whose attitude is reflected in the book's title, demonstrated that he was staunchly anthropocentric as he relegated all other species to a service role to humanity, with their right to exist only seen in terms of how they benefitted humanity.
 When I saw his acclamation for the oil industry and how it dropped the "bottom out of the whale oil market," I read a few books on whaling.

 Simon was one of the establishment’s intellectual warriors.
 Whether those warriors are "experts" on Nightline, pro-establishment op ed columnists in the newspapers, university professors and scientists who also consult for corporations, producing scientific arguments and data that "coincidentally" serves the interests of their benefactors, or they run "Astroturf" fake grassroots organizations that advocate corporate positions from an "independent" activist perspective, or they are "skeptics" who attack anything not following the scientific establishment's party line, they have usually prostituted themselves.
 Purveying elite propaganda pays well.
 Among their duties are producing disinformation that helps keep the masses dazed and confused by presenting views and data that serve the dominant class’s interests.